 Once you’ve tapped your inner circle, look for communities of like-minded authors and readers in your genre.
 Healthy beta reading communities can be found on dedicated sites like Goodreads, Scribophiles, and Absolute Write.
 Plus, don’t forget about groups on Google+ and LinkedIn: a quick web search will send you in the right direction.

 Before you parachute into a forum to demand help, it’s important to establish yourself as a part of their community.
-Comment on threads, take some time to read books written by other members and help them out where you can.
-In the immortal words of Phil Collins: it’s a game of give and take.
+Comment on threads, take some time to read books written by other members, and help them out where you can.
+In the immortal words of The Supremes: it’s a game of give and take.

 3. Send out your Advanced Reading Copies (ARCs)